celador/JohnAaronNelson/content/blog/the-lead-developer/index.md

 Always must validate the model

-"Apply techniques to enable capabilities (decision making) in support of applications (achiueving specific goals with self-direction and autonomy)
+"Apply techniques to enable capabilities (decision making) in support of applications (achieving specific goals with self-direction and autonomy)

 2. How do we describe and build systems where decision making is delegated to machines?
-   ... ?
+   ...?

 ## Guiding self-organizing teams - 12:25 - Rebecca Hill